-Even if I don’t agree with everything my husband keeps, at least I can understand his why.
+Even if I don’t agree with everything my husband keeps, at least I can understand his ‘why’.
 Just like I don’t agree that my son needs half a drawer full of popsicle sticks glued into the shape of throwing stars.
-They are part of his ‘ninja base’, and he is obviously a ninja so who am I to argue?
+They are part of his ‘ninja base’, and he is obviously a ninja so who am I to argue with a tiny ninja?

 So, your spouse wants to keep all these ‘things’, then the best you can do is help them manage that.

 My husband has like way too many fishing rods, in my opinion.
 And there are strange piles of wood beside our shed.
 And we could stock a small hardware shop with our collection of cans, jugs, nails, etc. But this doesn’t bug me like it did when we started minimalism because over time these items have found a home.